cyberchitta/llm-context.py/README.md

 Typical workflow:

+1. Navigate to your project's root directory in the terminal.
-1. Run `lcc-select` to choose the files you want to include in your context.
+2. Run `lcc-select` to choose the files you want to include in your context.
-2. Run `lcc-genfiles` to process the selected files and copy the formatted context to your clipboard.
+3. Run `lcc-genfiles` to process the selected files and copy the formatted context to your clipboard.
-3. Paste the context into your conversation with the LLM.
+4. Paste the context into your conversation with the LLM.

 ## Configuration